 CCIL-TR Rules governing the relationship between CCIL-TR and its members are clear and transparent.
 These Rules are made available on the CCIL website.
 The TR services have been implemented in phases.
 RBI has, at every phase, issued guidelines defining the scope of reporting which have been supplemented with detailed operational guidelines by CCIL-TR.
-In addition, members are provided with detailed operational manuals to facilitate reporting on the CORE Platform.
+In addition, members are provided with detailed operational manuals to facilitate reporting on the CCIL Online Reporting Engine - (CORE platform) a web based platform offered by CCIL to members which facilitates the reporting of OTC trades.

 The RBI in June 2019, designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in Specified Instruments.
-Pursuant to RBI's directions and board approval, the existing 'F-TRAC Platform' was converted into CCIL TR F-TRAC Platform and made operational wef., 01st October, 2019.
+Pursuant to RBI's directions and Board approval, the existing 'F-TRAC Platform' was converted into CCIL TR F-TRAC Platform and made operational wef., 01st October, 2019.
 Detailed operational guidelines have been issued to participants on the reporting mechanism.

 The Company has put in place an internal committee comprising of senior officials to formulate, review and update the rules.
 Upon such review, the rules as formulated or amended along with an independent review by the solicitors and in-house Legal Department and are placed before the Board's Committee for Bye-Laws, Rules and Regulations for recommendation to the Board for its approval.
 The Board deliberates and accords its approval subject to changes if any.
 Review of these Rules is also undertaken from time to time.
 Any change to CCIL-TR Rules is subject to internal and external legal review, as appropriate.
 It also requires approval of the authority i.e., the Board of Directors of CCIL.
 Further, any change to the CCIL-TR Rules is also communicated to - RBI), as Regulator.
-For contracts, either legal department validates these or external legal opinion is alterinal. is obtained.
-An FMI should be able to articulate the legal basis for its activities to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
-The PSS Act amended in 2015 has extended the applicability of the PSS Act to the designated Trade Repository.
+For contracts, either legal department validates these or external legal opinion is obtained.
+Key consideration 3 An FMI should be able to articulate the legal basis for its activities to relevant authorities, participants, and, where relevant, participants' customers, in a clear and understandable way.
+Description The PSS Act, as amended in 2015 has extended the applicability of the PSS Act to a designated Trade Repository.
 In India, RBI has designated CCIL as the designated Trade Repository for OTC derivatives.
 RBI in June 2019 designated CCIL as the 'Trade Repository' for the purpose of reporting of primary and secondary market transactions in Specified Instruments.
-The legal basis for activities of the CCIL-TR is amply and clearly articulated in CCIL- TR Rules which govern the legal relationship between CCIL and its members and have got the status of subordinate legislation under the Payment and Settlement Systems Regulations, 2008 enacted under the Payment and Settlement Systems Act 2007, a Central Act passed by the Parliament.
-These govern the processes under the statute and are uploaded on the Company's website for easy accessibility to the stakeholders.
-Presently, only members of CCIL-TR are required to report the trades to CCIL-TR, clients are not required to report the trades to CCIL-TR.
-An FMI should have rules, procedures, and contracts that are enforceable in all relevant jurisdictions.
+The legal basis for activities of the CCIL-TR is amply and clearly articulated in CCIL- TR Rules which govern the legal relationship between CCIL and its members and have got the status of subordinate legislation under the Payment and Settlement Systems Regulations, 2008 enacted under the PSS Act, a Central Act passed by the Parliament.
+These govern the processes under the statute and are uploaded on the CCIL's website for easy accessibility to the stakeholders.
+Presently, only members of CCIL-TR are required to report the trades to CCIL- TR, clients are not required to report the trades to CCIL-TR.
+Key consideration 4 An FMI should have rules, procedures, and contracts that are enforceable in all relevant jurisdictions.
 There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be voided, reversed, or subject to stays.
-Applicable jurisdiction for CCIL-TR is India.
+Description Applicable jurisdiction for CCIL-TR is India.
 Enforceability of rules, procedures and contracts: